CHAIRPERSON DIVISION OF PHYSICAL THERAPY SCHOOL OF MEDICINE

 Be part of a leadership team within the School of Medicine, Department of Human Performance at West Virginia University located in Morgantown, WV.
 We seek an innovative visionary to lead the Division of Physical Therapy as chairperson at the rank of associate or full professor.
-Salary and rank will commensurate with qualifications and experience.
-The Division has a longstanding tradition of providing excellent physical therapy education.
+Salary is competitive, commensurate with qualifications and experience.
+Relocation and start-up package is available.
+The Division has a longstanding tradition of providing excellent physical therapy education, PT clinical practice, and research.
 This individual will be part of a dynamic educational and work environment with a strong emphasis on interprofessional education and collaboration.

 The Chairperson is responsible for all aspects of academic leadership and administration within the Division including setting strategic direction, providing mentorship and faculty development, budgeting and fiscal management, curriculum development, oversight and evaluation, and development of new initiatives.
 The Chairperson also has responsibilities in teaching and scholarly activities, advancing physical therapy practice within local communities and the state of West Virginia, and contributing to a culture of inclusive excellence.